-Because you can implement the server side of a virtual channel protocol as a separate process, it is easier to write code that interfaces with the Citrix-provided virtual channel support on the server than on the client (where the code must fit into an existing code structure).
-The server side of a virtual channel simply opensthe channel, reads from and writes to it, and closes it when done.
+Because the server side of a virtual channel protocol can be implemented as a separate process, it is easier to write code that interfaces with the Citrix-provided virtual channel support on the server than on the client (where the code must fit into an existing code structure).
+The server side of a virtual channel simply opens the channel, reads from and writes to it, and closes it when done.

-Writing code for the server-side is similar to writing an application that uses services exported by the system.
+Writing code for the server-side is similar to writing an application, which uses services exported by the system.
 It is easier to write an application to handle the virtual channel communication because it can then be run once for each ICA connection supporting the virtual channel.

 If you are designing new hardware for use with new virtual channels (for example, an improved compressed video format), make sure the hardware can be detected so that the client can determine whether or not it is installed.
 Then the client can communicate to the server if the hardware is available before the server uses the new data format.
 Optionally, you could have the virtual driver translate the new data format for use with older hardware.

 There might be limitations preventing your new virtual channel from performing at an optimum level.
-If the client is might not be sufficient bandwidth to properly support audio or video data.
+If the client is connecting to the server running XenApp through a low-speed connection, the bandwidth might not be great enough to properly support audio or video data.
 You can make your protocol adaptive, so that as bandwidth decreases, performance degrades gracefully, possibly by sending sound normally but reducing the frame rate of the video to fit the available bandwidth.